ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 #### Lightweidh Directory Access Protocol (LDAP)

-The Lightweight Directory Access Protocol (LDAP) is a protocol that is used for determining any individuals, organizations, and other devices accessing a network, regardless coming from a public of or corporate net.
+The Lightweight Directory Access Protocol (LDAP) is a protocol that is used for determining any individuals, organizations, and other devices accessing a network, regardless coming from a public or corporative net.

-It is also treated as Director-as-a-Service, and it is the ground for Microsof building its Activity Directory.
+- It is also treated as Directories-as-a-Service, and it is the ground for Microsof building its Activity Directory [GeeksforGeeks](https://www.geeksforgeeks.org/types-of-authentication-protocols/).

-`Lightweight Directory Access Protocol (LDAP) is simply an industry standard that defines a way to organize and query directory information.
+- `Lightweight Directory Access Protocol (LDAP) is simply an industry standard that defines a way to organize and query directory information.
 LDAP allows you to centrally manage resources like users and systems.
 LDAP, however, does not define how you log into those systems, meaning it does not define the actual protocols that are used in authentication.
 It is, however, often used as part of the authentication process and access control processes.
 For example, before a user can access a particular resource, LDAP might be used to query for that user and any groups that they belong to in order to see if the user has access to that resource.
 LDAP solutions like OpenLDAP do provide authentication through their support of authentication protocols like Simple Authentication and Security Layer (SASL)`  [Onelogin.com](https://www.onelogin.com/learn/how-single-sign-on-works)